anuket-project/anuket-specifications/doc/ref_model/chapters/chapter07.md

     provide the basic connectivity such as a physical MPLS connection, or Internet connection, but the workloads will have a VLAN on that physical connection and provide additional security controls).*

-<a name="7.5.4"></a>
-## 7.5.4 Platform services
--   Platform services – cloud and security

-    *(Security requirements for any services hosted within the local VIM environment, or the immediate trusted cloud)*

--   Platform services – external and security

-    *(Security requirements for any services that are hosted externally, but leveraged or consumed within the local VIM environment)*

--   Data at rest

-    *(Security requirements of stored data used by platform services.
-This will include provision for workload data)*

--   Data in transit

-    *(Security requirements for securing the different data types used in the platform.
-This will include provision for protection of workload data)*

--   Network Security considerations incl zoning, tiering, segmentation, standalone/hybrid clouds, multi-VIM, etc.

-    *(This section will have sub-sections – probably based on technology types.
-Needs to cover security considerations around network security for platforms, but also platform-to-platform, VIM-to-VIM where VIMs may be homogeneous or heterogeneous.
-This will include confidentiality, integrity, availability, identity federation and trust (authenticity)).*

--   Operator and support access to platform – requirements

-    *(It must be shown that operator and programmatic access to a platform is secure.
-This will include ensuring that access controls are secure, but not cumbersome.
-For programmatic access, there should be guidelines around API gateway functionality expected and authentication/identity standards expected).*

--   Assurance and Availability

-    *(The platform must have an assurance system(s) that meets minimum requirements for the time to learn state changes, collect performance and problem data from multiple platform layers, stream, correlate and prioritise specific data \[to a specific bus type?\], and co-operate with downstream systems in a closed-loop arrangement).*

--   Vulnerability Management

-    *(Security requirements around which and how vulnerabilities are discovered, mitigated, managed in the platform.
-Any impacts to workloads must be included).*

--   Logging management & privacy considerations (and incl legal intercept considerations?)

-    *(Requirements for platform security logging.
-This is likely to include off-site storage, SIEM integration, logging access control, and log rotation/archival/retrieval).*

--   Configuration management & CI/CD

-    *(Security requirements around how configuration changes are made to the platform.
-This will include automated update processes and any impacts to service and availability.
-Any impacts to workloads must be included).*

--   Fault Management

-    *(Security requirements around fault restoration (including zero trust for more secure deployments?)*

--   Asset Management

-    *(Security requirements around how assets should be discovered, collected, stored, accessed and protected).*

--   Closed Loop Security (general) and/or SIEM integration –
-    requirements and implementation

-    *(Security requirements around closed-loop security.
-Starting to define a set of standards that we want for vendor standardisation.
-Implications on homogeneous/heterogeneous VIMs).*

--   Micro-segmentation (general) – requirements and implementation

-    *(Security requirements around micro-segmentation – levels of controls within the platform, how the controls are managed and monitored.
-    Expectations around application of policy and flow monitoring across homogeneous/heterogeneous VIMs)*

-<a name="7.6"></a>
-## 7.6 Workload Security

--   Workload Security Assumption: that workload security compliance will be a responsibility of the workload owner (if not the platform owner) but will leverage any compliances from the platform.

-    *(Define the workload security assumption.
-Note also that the workload may have a different security posture/level to the platform, but that the workload can leverage security accreditations/compliances/services
-    offered by the platform).*

--   Strong separation between tenants and tenants
-    -   data at rest

-    *(requirements that tenant data is protected including disk allocation, namespace separation, and memory isolation)*

--   data in transit

-    *(ensure that strong access controls and processes exist around east-west and north-south tenant-to-tenant comms.
-Define level of access control and associated access services)*

--   cloud security – refer cloud security industry standards – i.e. TBC

-    *(meet industry cloud security requirements)*

--   workload services – cloud

-    *(Security requirements for any services consumed within the local VIM environment, or the immediate trusted cloud)*

--   workload services – external

-    *(Security requirements for any services that are consumed from external sources)*

--   Strong separation between tenants and platform

-    *(Cover different platform types and separation requirements of each, including:*

--   *Bare metal*
--   *VM*
--   *Container*

-    *Incl. separation of workload traffic from platform management/signalling)*

--   Define workload ‘Front-end’ access security

-    *(Security requirements around how the workload will connect to network connections that are external to the tenancy, and are used as part of the tenancy data service – this could include an MPLS VPN connection, or an Internet connection.
-The workload environment will be expected to support sufficient security to support the workload certification requirements).*

--   Define workload ‘Back-end’ access security

-    *(Security requirements around how the workload may be managed - which may or may not be known by the tenant.
-This includes management and signalling and separation/protection/isolation of these network
-    connections)*

--   Operator and support access to workload including:
-    -   Bare Metal
-    -   VM
-    -   Container
-    -   VNF

-    *(Security requirements around how tenant workloads are supported – cover a situation where it is tenant, and another where it is a cloud service.
-May be different for different service types – i.e. BareMetal, VM, Container, and VNF).*

--   Workload tenant access to workloads

-    *(Security requirements around tenant support of a workload.
-Covers operator and robotic access.
-Access controls, policy, and guidelines.
-    May be different for different service types – i.e. BareMetal, VM, Container, and VNF).*

--   Assurance – tenant

-    *(The workload environment must have support for assurance system(s) that meets minimum requirements for the time to learn state changes, collect performance and problem data from multiple platform layers, stream, correlate and prioritise specific data \[to a specific bus type?\], and co-operate with downstream systems in a closed-loop arrangement).*

--   Configuration Management – tenant

-    *(Security requirements around how configuration changes are made to the workload environment.
-This will include automated update processes and any impacts to service and availability.
-This includes process).*

--   Fault Management – tenant

-    *(Security requirements around fault restoration in a workload environment (including zero trust for more secure deployments?)*

--   Telemetry – tenant (reference to a telemetry working group, if any)?

-    *(Security requirements covering the provision of telemetry to tenants incl access, authentication, integrity, confidentiality and
-    availability).*

 <a name="7.7"></a>
 ## 7.7 Vendor Responsibilities